hypersonic-laboratories/helix-documentation/docs/getting_started/scripters.md

 ### Alternate Workflows

-- By clicking the server icon in the launcher, you can run a server directly, allowing you to easily code
+/// info | The launcher allows you to start a server directly (:material-console: for any existing project), allowing you to ignore the Studio UI if you don't need/want it!
+///

 ### Useful Links